renesas/ra-fsp-examples/example_projects/ek_ra6m3/USBX_paud/USBX_paud_ek_ra6m3_ep/readme.txt

 	The user will be able to play, listen and verify the recorded audio file data.
 USBX status and any errors will be printed on the JLinkRTTViewer which will be handled in separate thread.

+2. Software Requirements:
+	Renesas Flexible Software Package (FSP): Version 5.5.0 e2 studio: Version 2024-07
+	SEGGER J-Link RTT Viewer: Version 7.98b
+	GCC ARM Embedded Toolchain: Version 13.2.1.arm-13-7
+	Audacity v3.1.3(Audio Player/Recorder)

+3. Hardware Requirements:
+	1) RA board
+	2) 2x Micro USB device cable or 2x Type C USB device cable (For MCK-RA8T1)
+	3) A PC with at least 2 USB port(1 for debug and 1 for emulated USB Audio port)

-2. To run this example project, user needs to compile and download the example project to the evaluation kit and then follow below instructions to observe the operation of the system.
+4. To run this example project, user needs to compile and download the example project to the evaluation kit and then follow below instructions to observe the operation of the system.

    Supported Boards: EK-RA4M2, EK-RA4M3, EK RA6M1, EK RA6M2, EK RA6M3, EK-RA6M4, EK-RA6M5, EK-RA8M1, EK-RA8D1 and MCK-RA8T1.